-Goal Action Agent Objective or Action Target for 2017 Target for 2018 Target for 2019 Target for 2020 C1 Communicate Mo re Clearly Expand public inform nation about preservation policies, the review process, , and properties that may merit designa ition. • OP and HPO, with public involvement Planning Goals: Update and clarify policy goals in the planning documents that guide historic preservation efforts in the District.
-Develop and release the 2020 Historic Preservation Plan.
-Evaluate proposed revisions to preservation sections of the Comprehensive Plan.
+Goal Action Agent Objective or Action Target for 2017 Target for 2018 Target for 2019 Target for 2020 C1 Communicate Mo re Clearly Improve access to we ll-organized planning information needed by commur nity groups, businesses, and the public • OP and HPO, with public involvement Preservation Planning: Update the goals, policies, and recommended actions in the major DC planning documents that guide historic preservation.
+Develop and release the 2020 Historic Preservation Plan for public comment.
+Evaluate proposed revisions to the preservation sections of the Comprehensive Plan.
+Finalize the 2020 Preservation Plan.
 Adopt revisions to the preservation element and related sections of the Comprehensive Plan.
-Follow priorities in the 2020 Plan.
-Continue to follow priorities in the 2020 Plan.
-Evaluate accomplishments and challenges in preparation for the 2024 Preservation Plan.
+Follow action priorities in the 2020 Plan.
+Continue to follow action priorities in the 2020 Plan.
+Evaluate accomplishments and challenges in preparation for the 2025 Preservation Plan.
 Begin public outreach with a kickoff event.
+HPO and contractors Website Information: Expand and improve public information available on the HPO website.
+Finish major revisions to the HPO website.
+Begin to require electronic project plans for HPRB review.
+Investigate systems for posting plans online.
+Continue website enhancements to improve its usability.
+Add historic preservation easements to PropertyQuest .
+Begin regular posting of project plans on a link from the HPO website.
+Post more FAQ information about historic district designation.
+Add function allowing project applicants to upload plans directly to the website.
+Add to the range of available information.
 Planners, community stakeholders, and HPO Cultural Plan: Communicate the importance of the District's historic and cultural heritage through the new DC Cultural Plan.
 Make historic preservation and the District's heritage part of the DC Cultural Plan.
 Work cooperatively through the DC Living Heritage Network and other organizations.
-Complete and adopt the Cultural Plan.
+Issue the draft Cultural Plan for public comment.
+Address comments and refine the plan for final adoption.
+Set up a Cultural Plan steering committee.
+Move forward with implementation of specific policies and actions in the adopted plan.
 HPO, community organizations, and contractors Eligible Properties: Increase public awareness of properties that may be eligible for designation, using PropertyQuest as an information tool.
 Use Ward Heritage Plans, Section 106 eligibility surveys, and other research to identify significant properties for PropertyQuest .
 Begin regular additions of eligibility information to PropertyQuest .
 Publicize the availability of the information.
 Evaluate all DC bridges for eligibility.
 Expand data based on additional research and changes due to designation and development.
+Link to information explaining why properties are significant.
 Add evaluations of parks and landscapes.
-Assess the status of the project and identify targets for the 2024 plan.
-HPO and contractors Website Information: Expand and improve public information available on the HPO website.
-Finish major revisions to the HPO website.
-Begin to require electronic project plans for HPRB review.
-Investigate systems for posting plans online.
-Continue website enhancements.
-Create the capacity for posting project plans on the HPO website.
-Begin regular posting of project plans and updates on the HPO website.
+Assess the status of the project and identify targets for the 2025 plan.